 Dissertation Grants 2025

-In the review of applications, attention will be paid to the scientific quality and feasibility of the research protocol, the applicant’s scientific merits and the project’s relevance to cancer research.
+In the review of applications, attention will be paid to the scientific quality and feasibility of the research plan, the applicant’s scientific merits and the project’s relevance to cancer research.
 Grants are only awarded for research that has a clear connection to cancer or cancer prevention, detection, treatment or rehabilitation.
 The applicant must demonstrate this connection in the application.

 Only one application per applicant will be considered.
 The Cancer Foundation Finland’s dissertation grants are awarded only once to the same person.